-The shares should be ready for delivery on or about June 23, 2009 against payment in immediately available funds.
+The shares should be ready for delivery on or about June, 2009 against payment in immediately available funds.
 The underwriters are offering the shares subject to various conditions and may reject all or part of any order.
 The representatives have advised us that the underwriters propose to offer the shares directly to the public at the public offering price that appears on the cover page of this prospectus supplement.
-In addition, the representatives may offer some of the shares to other securities dealers at such price less a concession of \$0.21 per share.
+In addition, the representatives may offer some of the shares to other securities dealers at such price less a concession of \$ per share.
+The underwriters may also allow, and such dealers may reallow, a concession not in excess of \$ per share to other dealers.
 After the shares are released for sale to the public, the representatives may change the offering price and other selling terms at various times.

 We have granted the underwriters an over-allotment option.
 This option, which is exercisable for up to 30 days after the date of this prospectus supplement, permits the underwriters to purchase a maximum of 750,000 additional shares from us to cover over-allotments.
 If the underwriters exercise all or part of this option, they will purchase shares covered by the option at the public offering price that appears on the cover page of this prospectus supplement, less the underwriting discount.
-The underwriters have severally agreed that, to the extent the over-allotment option is exercised, they will each purchase a number of additional shares proportionate to the underwriter's initial amount reflected in the foregoing table and will offer such shares on the same terms as those on which the shares are being offered.
+If this option is exercised in full, the total price to public will be \$ and the total proceeds to us will be \$.
+The underwriters have severally agreed that, to the extent the over-allotment option is exercised, they will each purchase a number of additional shares proportionate to the underwriter's initial amount reflected in the foregoing table.